OpenEdition/bilbo/doc/README_EN.txt

 and TEI output format.
 As Bilbo label reference with its own tags, a change rule from own tags to TEI is necessary.
 It is used in the functions of identifier.py called from File::buildReferences.
 Lines starting with # are ignored.
-[crossref] is for crossref user name to call crossref API for TEI extraction [tei] is for replacement of tags for the rewrite of result in TEI format (old tag) = (new tag) if new tag is NONE, it means that the corresponding old tag will be ignored in TEI format
+[tei] is for replacement of tags for the rewrite of result in TEI format (old tag) = (new tag) if new tag is NONE, it means that the corresponding old tag will be ignored in TEI format

 FILE FORMAT
-[crossref]
-usrname = (crossref user email)

 [tei]
 nonbibl = NONE
 nolabel = NONE